kubernetes-sigs/scheduler-plugins/pkg/mycrossnodepreemption/README.md

 ## Open Questions

 - What to do with evicted and blocked pods - put them to queue or try again immediately?
+  - For example, when running every-preempter mode and if we evict in cycle #1, then in cycle #2 this pod is currently not taken into account.

 ## TODOs